saran-t/grx/README.md

 As far as possible, *grx* is designed to not collide with the syntax of languages commonly used in the field (for now this means C, C++ and Fortran).
 Unfortunately, this cannot be 100% achieved, as there are only so many keys on the keyboard, and the most of the remaining ones would result in strange and unsightly syntax.
 Ideally, the system should also require no knowledge whatsoever of the underlying language: it should just treat anything which is not part of its own syntax as simple blobs of text.

-*grx* is conceptually inspired by **ChomboFortran**, which aims to help people write dimension-independent Fortran code. *grx* extends this concept further by introducing more general macro directives and also removes the specific dependence on Fortran.
+*grx* is conceptually inspired by **Chombo Fortran**, which aims to help people write dimension-independent Fortran code. *grx* extends this concept further by introducing more general macro directives and also removes the specific dependence on Fortran.

 ### Tags